The joy of shopping

 “We both come from big families…”

 Karen and her husband, Lesley, met in Artane when they were both teenagers and moved to Clane 21 years ago.
 She works as a project manager for an IT company while Lesley is an administrator for a company in the Dublin markets.

 “We both come from big families,’ explains Karen.
 “Lesley has three sisters and two brothers and I have one brother and three sisters.
 When I was growing up our house was the place that everyone came back to and on Friday or Sunday evening it was like the loaves and the fishes.
 It was super.”

 Karen confesses right away that she (really) loves shopping

 “I love bargains,” she says.
 “I’m a great shopper.”

 But it’s soon clear that far from spending indiscriminately, Karen is a savvy shopper who always has an eye out for bargains.
 Her skills in spending wisely are linked to her love of bringing the family together over a meal.

 “We both love cooking and Saturday’s the day all the family come here.
 In the winter it’s to watch the X Factor!
 Lesley’s probably better at cooking than I am.
 His signature dish is chicken wrapped in Parma ham with asparagus or the braised beef that he’ll cook for 12 hours.
 He actually goes from the markets in Dublin down to Moore Street where he buys big joints of meat.
 They wouldn’t be the most expensive cuts but last Saturday we had fifteen round for dinner and we got a huge joint of beef and he braised it starting at 4 in the morning and everyone had it in the evening and it was fabulous.”

-Karen’s skills in making the most of her shopping budget have their roots in her childhood in Artane
+Karen’s skills in making the most of her shopping budget have their roots in her childhood

 And Karen knows exactly when the new discounts appear